At sixes and sevens

 Other than being old and including the numbers six and seven, this doesn't seem to make a very strong claim.
 Chaucer would though have been familiar with earlier versions of this Bible story in Latin.

 The other is an appealing tale.
-The mediaeval Livery Companies that were established in London include The Worshipful Company of Merchant Taylors (Tailors) and The Worshipful Company of Skinners (Fur Traders).
+The medieval Livery Companies that were established in London include The Worshipful Company of Merchant Taylors (Tailors) and The Worshipful Company of Skinners (Fur Traders).
 The precedence of the companies was set in 1515, but these two companies disputed their positions and a compromise was agreed by which they exchange sixth and seventh place each year, at Easter.

 Given that the Chaucer quotation is earlier, the Livery Company story can't be the source of 'set on six and seven'.
 It is quite possible though that, having the existing phrase, the coincidence of the dispute being between the sixth and seventh places caused the migration in meaning.
 If that is in fact what happened then it could be argued that this is how the present day phrase originated.